MicrosoftDocs/appcenter-docs/docs/migration/hockeyapp/distribution-groups.md

 ## Creating New Groups in App Center

 In addition to using your HockeyApp distribution groups, you can create new distribution groups in App Center.
-It is important to note that new App Center distribution groups will not be synced with HockeyApp and will only appear in App Center.
+New App Center distribution groups will not sync with HockeyApp and will only appear in App Center.
 Unlike HockeyApp distribution groups, new groups created in App Center will be fully editable in App Center.